Las Vegas Mass Shooting Latest: Who Are The Victims?

 Law enforcement personnel

-Among the 22,000 people who attended the concert were numerous off-duty police officers; they didn't attend the concert in their capacity as law enforcers, they were there simply to experience the music.
+Among the 22,000 people at the concert were numerous off-duty police officers.
+They didn't attend the concert in their capacity as law enforcers; they were there simply to experience the music.
 They wound up among the dead and wounded.

 One off-duty Las Vegas Metropolitan Police Officer, whose identity has not been confirmed, was killed, according to a department statement.

-A Los Angeles Police Department officer was shot, who was among, "Several off-duty LAPD employees (who) traveled to Las Vegas to enjoy the festival," according to a police statement.
-And while the "officer is expected to make a full recovery," the department said it is still trying to ascertain if other employees were injured.
+A Los Angeles Police Department who was among "[s]everal off-duty LAPD employees [who] traveled to Las Vegas to enjoy the festival" was shot, according to a police statement.
+And while the "officer is expected to make a full recovery," the department said it is still trying to ascertain whether other employees were injured.

-Two members of the Los Angeles County Sheriff's Department attending the concert were also hit by gunfire; one is in critical condition and the other is stable, according to a department statement.
+Two members of the Los Angeles County Sheriff's Department at the concert were also hit by gunfire; one is in critical condition and the other is stable, according to a department statement.

-Also from California, a police officer from Ontario, two employeesfrom the Riverside County Sheriff's Department and a San Bernardino County Sheriff's Department employee were also among the wounded.
+Also from California, a police officer from Ontario, two employees from the Riverside County Sheriff's Department and a San Bernardino County Sheriff's Department employee were also among the wounded.